pfinorbi/kubernetes-resume-challenge/README.md

           periodSeconds: 3
 ```

-Apply them to the cluster:
+And apply the updated manifests to the cluster:

 ```
 kubectl apply -f database-deployment.yaml --namespace $NS